EOF Student Mahalia Bazile Spent 8 Weeks in Cape Town, South Africa on State Dept. Scholarship

 The U.S. Department of State’s Benjamin A. Gilman International Scholarship is a grant program enabling students of limited means to study or intern abroad and gain skills that support the nation’s security and economic competitiveness.
 Gilman, a Republican congressman from New York who died in 2016, focused on foreign policy throughout his 30 years of service.

-As EOF Students - you qualify to apply for a Benjamin A. Gilman Study Abroad scholarship.
-This can greatly reduce the overall cost of studying abroad and can make the difference between a semester in the US or your dream semester abroad.
+EOF students are eligible for Benjamin A. Gilman Study Abroad scholarships, which can greatly reduce the overall cost of studying abroad and can make the difference between a semester in the US or your dream semester abroad.